UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 A screenshot of an open JupyterLab terminal with black background.

 Notes:
-In this course,
+Since there is a default terminal application on each operating system, we will be showing how to use Bash via the JupyterLab terminal in this course.
+Using the terminal application within JupyterLab gives us access to the same shell commands as if we would run the default terminal application on our operating system.
-we will be using Bash via the JupyterLab terminal, to ensure that the experience is similar across all three operating systems.
+The JupyterLab terminal also ensures that the experience is similar across all three operating systems, but you are free to use any terminal to follow along.

 To open the JupyterLab terminal, go to `File -> New -> Terminal`